EhoNo1/Aetous-VRC-Blog/docs/Guides/World Development.md

 - **[Current supported version of the Unity Editor](https://creators.vrchat.com/sdk/upgrade/current-unity-version/)** - Whatever version of Unity VRChat's currently using.
 - **Preferred model editor with a `.FBX` export format.** ([Blender](https://www.blender.org/) is recommended.)
 - **Preferred image/texture editor with `.PNG` export format** ([Paint.NET](https://www.getpaint.net/index.html) or [Krita](https://krita.org/en/) are recommended.)
 - **Windows OS** - Yes.
 I know.
 I hate it too.
 But so far the most stable and only officially supported editor OS for VRChat is Windows.
-If you're a Linux daily driver, I'd advise just getting Windows disk just for this trust me, it's just not worth the headache.
+If you're a Linux daily driver, I'd advise just getting Windows disk and dual booting just for this.
+Trust me, it's just not worth the headache of trying to run Unity over proton or in a VM.

 The breadth of skills and disciplines that go into making virtual worlds is incredibly diverse, so your choice of tools will reflect what you're most comfortable with.